oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_TrainingOptimizations_AMX_BF16/README.md

 ## Key Implementation Details

-This code sample will train a ResNet50 model using the CIFAR10 dataset while using Intel® Extension for PyTorch*.
-The model is trained using FP32 and BF16 precision, including the use of Intel® Advanced Matrix Extensions (AMX) on BF16.
-AMX is supported on BF16 and INT8 data types starting with the 4th Generation of Xeon Scalable Processors.
-The training time will be compared, showcasing the speedup of BF16 and AMX.
+This code sample will train a ResNet50 model using the CIFAR10 dataset while using Intel® Extension for PyTorch (IPEX).
+The model is trained using FP32 and BF16 precision, including the use of Intel® AMX on BF16.
+Intel® AMX is supported on BF16 and INT8 data types starting with the 4th Generation of Xeon Scalable Processors.
+The training time will be compared, showcasing the speedup of BF16 and Intel® AMX.

 >**Note**: Training is not performed using INT8 since using a lower precision will train a model with fewer parameters, which is likely to underfit and not generalize well.